 Open your roll over here next to mine.

 I picked up my roll and moved it to a soft spot in the floor near the fire.
 This part of the floor was filled with sand and covered with several warm skins, including a bear skin.
 She sat next to me, looking again at the contents of my roll.
-My food was down to only a few pieces of the dried wolf meat.
 She picked up my arrows and inspected them carefully.
 She seemed impressed at how well they were made.
 She put her hand on my back and said,

 I had almost forgotten, the longing for touch and what it feels like… The touch of another’s skin is what we live for.